-UW Oshkosh prohibits sexual harassment, sexual assault, sexual exploitation, domestic violence, dating violence, or stalking.
-The following are the policies and procedures of the University of Wisconsin System to respond to the behavior of students or employees that interfere with the university's educational and work environment.
+UW Oshkosh prohibits sexual misconduct of every kind including, sexual harassment, sexual assault, sexual exploitation, domestic and dating violence, or stalking.
+The following are the policies and procedures of the University of Wisconsin System to respond to reports of sexual misconduct.